maxeonyx/kal/Readme.md

 ## Effects

 Unlike all of these languages, I have implemented an effects system - think of it like generalized exceptions, which can be resumed.
-I am planning to use this to implement a mix of built-in monad instances - namely Async, Try and Yield.
+I am planning to use this to implement a mix of built-in "monad" instances - namely Async, Try and Yield.
 (Including any mix of those, making the language suitable for reactive programming).
 The effects system will also allow fully encapsulating libraries, as they can only talk to the outside world (Files, networks etc.) through "Runtime Requests", a.k.a the IO monad.
 Effects will implicitly bubble up through the program to the runtime, or can be caught and handled in a custom way.

 ```rust